-New ideas and new vendors such as Mist Systems and Cisco Meraki are promising a comeback by Bluetooth LE in interaction with the customer.
+New ideas and new vendors such as Juniper Mist and Cisco Meraki are promising a comeback by Bluetooth LE in interaction with the customer.

 Worldwide enthusiasm for Bluetooth LE and new fields of application